 - Your own Indigenous Tour Guide and Cultural Ambassador

-- Breakfast, lunch, snacks, and drinks
+- Breakfast, lunch, snacks, and drink

 - Survival suits